 Pits shall be bedded as per Standard Drawing 1314 and in accordance with the requirements of Clause 19.2.4 of MRTS04 General Earthworks.

-10.5 Circular pit collars and surrounds
+10.5 Circular pit collars, risers and surrounds

-Additional requirements for circular pit collars.
+Additional requirement on circular pit risers.

 The level of pit protection required is to be determined by the site conditions as shown in Table 10.5.